doomemacs/themes/README.md

     Atom's default iconset).
   + `nil`: only use the folder icon for directories.
 No icons for files.
 + Customize the icons with:
+  + `doom-neotree-enable-type-colors` (default: `t`): if non-nil, and `doom-neotree-file-icons` is `simple`, then color files/folders by category (hidden, media, documentation, data or build file).
+See `doom-neotree-file-face-re-alist` to configure this, and what face to assign each file type.
   + `doom-neotree-project-size` (default: `1.4`) The `:height` to display the project icons (at the top) at.
   + `doom-neotree-folder-size` (default: `1.05`) The `:height` to